Cannabis 101 At The University Of Connecticut

 Gerald Berkowitz, a plant biologist and UConn professor who is helping to teach the course, blames the lack of cannabis studies on tight federal research regulations and negative stigma around the plant.

 "There's a certain culture associated with cannabis.
-I myself, am a grateful deadhead," he said.
+I myself, am a Grateful Deadhead," he said.

 For about three years, Berkowitz and his students have been running controlled experiments on hemp at UConn.
 He wants to see more academics getting into cannabis research.